 Baselines requires python3 (>=3.5) with the development headers.
 You’ll also need system packages CMake, OpenMPI and zlib.
 Those can be installed as follows

-Stable-Baselines supports Tensorflow versions from 1.8.0 to 1.14.0, and does not work on Tensorflow versions 2.0.0 and above.
-Support for Tensorflow 2 API is planned.
+Stable-Baselines supports Tensorflow versions from 1.8.0 to 1.15.0, and does not work on Tensorflow versions 2.0.0 and above.
+PyTorch support is done in Stable-Baselines3

 sudo apt-get update && sudo apt-get install cmake libopenmpi-dev python3-dev zlib1g-dev